joinpursuit/AC_4_Web/units/fundamentals/lessons/intro/Local_Environment_Setup.md

 #### MacOS X

-Fortunately for MacOS X, we can use [Postgres.app][postgres-app], which provides the database application and a command line interface (CLI) so we can interact with it.
+Fortunately for MacOS X, we can use [postgres-app](https://postgresapp.com/), which provides the database application and a command line interface (CLI) so we can interact with it.
 To install Postgres.app, download and follow the installation instructions from the website.

 Paste these commands into the terminal: